ShaftHQ/shafthq.github.io/docs/Keywords/GUI/Browser_Validations.md

 ---
-id: Browser
+id: Browser_Validations
-title: Browser
+title: Browser Validations
-sidebar_labe: Browser
+sidebar_labe: Browser Validations
 ---

 #### We can make many assertions and verifications on web the browser itself by using the _Class WebDriverBrowserValidationsBuilder_ through using the following methods: